rromodev/rromodev/README.md

 ## Hola, I'm Raúl ★
 <img alt="javascript" width="22px" src="icons/javascript.svg" /> FullStack Javascript Developer / Software Engineer

+React and JavaScript Developer, focused, at the moment, on web development.
+Has 10+ years of experience in a wide variety of tooling (NodeJS, .Net, Appcelerator Mobile and others).
+Always willing to learn about new IT and dedicated to delivering quality software.

 ## Contact

 <a href="https://twitter.com/rromodev">